Simula Research Laboratory /

 check-certificate My-CA-Certificate.crt My-Server-Certificate.crt

-The same as above, but in addtion also checking the CRL in CRL.crl for certificate revokations:
+The same as above, but in addition also checking the CRL in CRL.crl for certificate revocations:

 check-certificate --crl CRL.crl \